bradenmacdonald/vertex-framework/README.md

 As you can see, everything is fully typed and TypeScript is aware of all available fields and the exact shape of the data returned by the query.

-The syntax of specifying properties with `pull()` and anywhere else in vertex framework is that regular ("raw") properties are just chained like `person.name.dateOfBirth.uuid`, but virtual and derived properties are chained as method calls like `person.age().numSameAgeFriends()`.
+The syntax of specifying properties with `pull()` and anywhere else in vertex framework is that regular ("raw") properties are just chained like `person.name.dateOfBirth.id`, but virtual and derived properties are chained as method calls like `person.age().numSameAgeFriends()`.
 If the virtual property is a relationship, then it's necessary to pass in parameters to determine the shape of data you want from the target VNode type as well (e.g. `p.friends(f => f.name)` to specify that the name of each friend is to be loaded.)

 `pull()` and `pullOne()` are nearly identical, but `pull()` always returns an array and `pullOne()` always returns a single result (and throws an error if the query returns anything other than a single result).